jamullan/RapidNav/README.md

 ![Running a Command](<demo_files/RunCommand4X.gif>)

 ### Scope
 A command is only available in the scope that you set.
-In this example, the `Start server` command is availble only when in the `Sample Project` directory or one of its subdirectories, hence its disappearance when running Rapid Nav in the `AnotherSampleProject` directory.<br /><br />
+In this example, the `Start server` command is availble only when in the `SampleProject` directory or one of its subdirectories, hence its disappearance when running Rapid Nav in the `AnotherSampleProject` directory.<br /><br />
 ![A command will only be available if the current working directory aligns with the specifications for when that command was added](<demo_files/Scope4X.gif>)